Housing and homelessness

 Residential Tenants Authority (RTA) administers the Residential Tenancies and Rooming Act 2008 and is responsible to the Minister for Housing and Public Works.
 It is a self-funding statutory authority, which operates on income generated from interest earned on bonds held.

-Housing and Homelessness Services plays an important role in providing housing assistance to people who need it most.
-Housing and Homeless Services support a social housing system that provides safe, secure, affordable and appropriate housing which improves the lives of Queenslanders.
+Department of Communities, Housing and Digital Economy looks after housing and homelessness services in Queensland.
+Its Housing and Homelessness Services play an important role in providing housing assistance to people who need it most.
+The Housing and Homeless Services support a social housing system that provides safe, secure, affordable and appropriate housing which improves the lives of Queenslanders.

-Human Rights impacts on the sector
+Human Rights Applications in the Sector